corundum/corundum/docs/source/rb/rx_queue_map.rst

 .. object:: Port app mask

     The port app mask field contains a mask value to select a portion of the application-provided ``tdest`` value.
+Bit 31 of this register controls the application section's ability to directly select a destination queue.
+If bit 31 is set, the application section can set the MSB of ``tdest`` to pass through the rest of ``tdest`` without modification.

     .. table::